Cornelius van Zierikzee: Life and times

 He was born at Zierikzee, Netherlands, about 1405.
-The strict observance of the Franciscan Rule, upheld and propagated throughout Italy by St. Bernardine of Siena and St. John Capistran, was early introduced into Germany.
+The strict observance of the Franciscan Rule, upheld and propagated throughout Italy by Bernardino of Siena and Giovanni da Capistrano, was early introduced into Germany.
 At twenty Cornelius entered the Franciscan Order in the province of Cologne, which at that time included the greater part of the Netherlands.
 It was famous for the number and sanctity of its members, among whom were several Scotsmen who had been educated at the universities on the Continent.

-This revival of the Franciscan life under the guidance of St. Bernardine no doubt came to the knowledge of King James I of Scotland, whose poetic spirit was in harmony with the Franciscan ideal.
+This revival of the Franciscan life under the guidance of Bernardine no doubt came to the knowledge of King James I of Scotland.
 In 1436 the king requested the superiors of the order that he might have friars of the Observance sent into his kingdom; but it was not until after the provincial chapter of the Observants held at Gouda in 1447, and apparently because of a fresh application by his son King James II, that it was decided to comply with the royal wishes.

-John Perioche de Mauberg, Vicar-general of the Ultramontine Observants, selected Fr.
-Cornelius as head of the mission.
-Fr.
-Cornelius was accompanied by six associates, of whom at least one, Fr.
-John Richardson, a graduate of the University of Paris, was a Scot; they were received with enthusiasm by all classes.
+John Perioche de Mauberg, Vicar-general of the Ultramontine Observants, selected Cornelius as head of the mission.
+Cornelius was accompanied by six associates, of whom at least one, John Richardson, a graduate of the University of Paris, was a Scot; they were received with enthusiasm by all classes.
 Within a few years after the arrival of the Observants in Scotland they established nine convents in different towns; the postulants for admission to the order were numerous; youths belonging to the best families renounced the world to embrace the Franciscan life of poverty.